-The fair value measurement of the Company is classified into the Level 3, which is the financial assets and liabilities measured at fair value through profit or loss-derivative financial instruments.
-The fair value is quoted by the third party, so it is not intended to disclose the sensitivity analysis of significant unobservable input values.
+The fair value measurement of the Company is classified into the Level 3 of financial assets(liabilities) at fair value through profit or loss - derivative financial instruments.
+This source of fair value is a third party quotation, so it is not intended to disclose the sensitivity analysis of significant unobservable input values.